Doctor of Musical Arts (DMA) Handbook

 Exam Grading

 For both the Oral Comprehensive Exam and the Doctoral Final Exam/Defense, the committee reports a grade of Honors, Satisfactory, or Fail.
 If you receive a “Fail” on the exam, you may repeat it on the recommendation of your Graduate Advisory Committee, but under no circumstances will you be allowed to take it more than three times.
-You may not retake the Oral Comprehensive Exam until at least 90 days have elapsed since the previous attempt.
+You may not retake the Oral Comprehensive Exam until at least 30 days have elapsed since the previous attempt.
+The committee has the option of extending this period to either 60 or 90 days, depending on the number of categories the student has failed (oral exam) and the severity of the deficiencies noted in the student’s answers (either the oral comprehensive or the final exam).

 Post- comprehensive enrollment